luije87/documentation/application_interview_schedules.rst

 While templates are used to easily build out slots for an interview schedule request, timelines are used for establishing the dates of the interview schedule.
 The dates included in the timeline are application periods, signup periods, and reminder dates.

-Because the relevant dates for an interview schedule depend on the type of schedule, timeliens also have an Interview Schedule Type associated with them.
+Because the relevant dates for an interview schedule depend on the type of schedule, timelines also have an Interview Schedule Type associated with them.
 Specifically, the signup period is only relevant to Preselect interview schedules.

 As long as a timeline is available to the interview schedule requester, a timeline must be chosen.
 In addition, employers will not be allowed to manually choose their Interview Schedule Type or dates if timelines are available to be chosen.

 Room Conflict Management
 ########################

 Room Conflict Managmenet can be set up to enforce limitations on the number of interviews that can take place per day.
 To use room confict management, you must first choose which rooms are available for interviews.
-Once you have established which rooms are available, the Handshake System will automatically ensure that there are never more interviews that available rooms for a given day.
+Once you have established which rooms are available, the Handshake System will automatically ensure that there are never more interviews than available rooms for a given day.
 Career Services Staff can override room conflict management limits.

 Additional Configuration
 ########################